RueckerM/RueckerM.github.io/README.md

 Be exited!

 ## Project 1
-The first Project is dealing with a Data Science course from University i am dealing with right now.
+The first Project is dealing with a Data Science course from University, which i am currently attending.
 ### Exercise 1

 ### Exercise 2